 There's a kill switch, and even the option to automatically change your fake IP address at regular, user defined intervals.

 Not every US server allows access to Netflix, but some do and it's easy to find out which thanks to the speedy technical support offered by IPVanish.

-IPVanish is a bit expensive, though, and it is based in the US so is part of the 14-eyes.
+IPVanish is a bit expensive, though, with the cheapest option a one-year plan that works out at $6.40/£4.67 per month.
+Plus, it is based in the US so is part of the 14-eyes.

 You can find out more about the various subscription plans available and sign up now on IPVanish's website.

 Read our IPVanish review.

 Hidden24 tunnels your traffic to its own UK-based server farm using the operating system's own VPN capability.
 That means it will work on any device including Android, Mac, iPhone or Linux as well as Windows.
 It's ideal for anyone looking for a serious VPN solution designed for people who want or need to communicate anonymously.

 It's easy to use but the lack of an app or interface might put some beginners off.
 On the other hand, not having to install an extra app on their computer, phone or tablet in order to use the VPN may appeal to the more techy user looking for the best privacy.

 You won't be able to unlock Netflix US yet, but you can access Netflix UK and BBC iPlayer from outside of the UK with this tool.

 It's a reasonably priced option, too.
 As well as the £4.99 1-month option, and 12-month option for £47.88/year (£3.99 per month), there's also a recurring 3-month option for £13.47.
 There's an exclusive deal available that'll get you the first three months for just £3.33, too.
 You can take advantage of that deal here.